 Overlake Medical Center Targets Earlier Detection of Lung Cancer with Affordable Screening Alternative

-BELLEVUE, Wash.
-(June 12, 2014) – Overlake Medical Center physicians are hoping to increase the odds of surviving lung cancer with earlier detection.
+Bellevue, Wash. – Overlake Medical Center physicians are hoping to increase the odds of surviving lung cancer with earlier detection.

 The hospital has launched a new lung cancer screening program aimed to help identify lung cancer in its earlier stages, when five-year survival rates can reach as high as 75 percent with surgery.